Local acyclicity in $p$-adic cohomology

 \subsection{Arithmetic \texorpdfstring{$\mathcal{D}^\dagger$}{D}-modules on varieties and couples}

-The purpose of this section is to recall how the 6 operations formalism works for arithmetic $\mathcal{D}^\dagger$-modules on $k$-varieties and couples, as described in \cite{AC13a}.
+The purpose of this section is to recall how the 6 operations formalism works for arithmetic $\mathcal{D}^\dagger$-modules on $k$-varieties and couples, as described in \cite{AC18a}.
 We will assume that the ground field $K$ is discretely valued, and that residue field $k$ is perfect (these assumptions will be dropped again at the beginning of \S\ref{sec: irreg}).
-Most unreferenced claims made in this section can be found in \cite[\S1]{AC13a}.

 \begin{definition} \begin{enumerate} \item A variety $X/k$ is realisable if there exists a frame $(X,Y,\mathfrak{P})$ such that $\mathfrak{P}$ is smooth and proper over $\cur{V}$. \item A couple $(X,Y)/k$ is realisable if there exists an l.p. frame $(X,Y,\mathfrak{P},\mathfrak{Q})$ such that $\mathfrak{Q}$ is smooth over $\mathcal{V}$. \end{enumerate} \end{definition}